stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/FSMC/FSMC_SRAM/readme.txt

 A data buffer is written to the SRAM memory, then read back and checked to verify its correctness.

-To enable the continuous clock feature feature, the burst access mode must be also enabled in the used FSMC SRAM bank.
+To enable the continuous clock feature featured, the burst access mode must be also enabled in the used FSMC SRAM bank.
 The continuous clock will be automatically enabled in the FSMC SRAM bank 1.